EngqvistLab/orgtools/README.md

 The uid_tax module makes interconversions between UniProt identifiers and taxonomic identifiers.
 Can be used to find which organism (taxid) a specific protein comes from, or, alternatively, which UniProt identifiers are associated with a specific organism (taxid).

 ### The data
-If not present in the correct folder this script will automatically download a UniProt flatfile (idmapping.dat.2015_03.gz) that is needed for the conversion.
+If not present this script will automatically downloads a UniProt flatfile (idmapping.dat.2015_03.gz) that is needed for the conversion.
+The file is about 6 GB in size.
 This file is then automatically filtered to create a smaller file that is used for the lookup.
-The first time the script is run will take some time (~10 minutes) to produce the filtered file.
-Subsequent runs are much faster.
+The first time the script is run will take a long time (~60 to 120 minutes) to download the zipped file and produce the filtered file.
+Subsequent runs make use of the filtered data and are fast.

 ### Running the code
 **get_uid()** takes a list of taxonomic identifiers as input and returns a dictionary with taxonomic identifier keys and a list of uniprot identifier values.